Chemotherapy uses anti cancer (cytotoxic) drugs to destroy cancer cells. The drugs circulate throughout the body in the bloodstream.

 This page is about chemotherapy for pleural mesothelioma.
 Pleural mesothelioma starts in the tissue (pleura) that cover your lungs.

 When you have it

-- chemotherapy before surgery (neoadjuvant chemotherapy) to shrink the tumour and make it easier to remove
+- chemotherapy before surgery (neoadjuvant chemotherapy)

-- chemotherapy after surgery (adjuvant chemotherapy) to stop the cancer coming back for as long as possible
+- chemotherapy after surgery (adjuvant chemotherapy)

-You will have to be fit enough to cope with the side effects to have this treatment.
+You have to be fit enough to cope with the side effects to have this treatment.
 You should talk this over with your cancer specialist.